 You’re at the Mercy of Algorithms

-To make money as an affiliate marketer, you must create content in all popular formats.
+You must create content in all popular formats to make money as an affiliate marketer.
 You should write articles to rank on Google, make videos for YouTube, and post on Instagram or TikTok.
 You need to be where your audience is and create content that they will want to consume.

 Each platform, however, has its algorithm, and you’re at the mercy of those algorithms.
 If YouTube decides to change its algorithm, your traffic could drop overnight.
 The same is true for Google or any other platform.